gamesbook/protograf/docs/source/additional_concepts.rst

 The reason for it is the extra ``,`` at the end of the first line; Python will "automagically" turn this into a set of numbers |dash| in this case a set with only a single value.
-The rest of the script is expecting to work with a normal number and so it display this error.
+The rest of the script is expecting to work with a normal number and so it displays this error.

 Python-specific Errors